Orange-OpenSource/a11y-guidelines/src/en/articles/aria-1-3-new-accessibility-features.md

 2. aria-brailleroledescription

-Description: this attribute provides a description of an element's role for users of Braille devices.
+Description: this attribute provides a description of an element's role for users of braille devices.
 It helps to contextualize the function of an element, especially in complex interfaces.

 Example usage: